ashrafi/FitnessFinder/README.md

 Declarative with ComposeUI
 Bill of Materials (BoM)
 All Composable(s) have a preview.
+All API keys are in local.properties and not Git.

+---
+Follows Clean Arch:
+Lower layers can not touch any layers above.
+Above layers can only touch layers one level below.

+Dependency Tree.

+##### Data

+core-data -depends-> core-model
+core-network -depends-> core-model
+core-database -depends-> core-model

+##### Domain

+core-domain -depends-> core-data & Core-model core-model -x- no dependencies (as it should be)

+##### Feature Presentation

+feature-fitnessstudio -depends-> core-domain & core-ui feature-locations -depends-> core-domain & core-ui feature-store -depends-> core-ui

 We use Accompanist as it is maintained by the Google Android Compose Team.
 Accompanist is a group of libraries that aim to supplement Jetpack Compose with features that are